Misterio77/nix-colors/README.md

 it's in it will be available here.

-If it takes a while to be merged, you can temporarily put it together with your config use [`schemeFromYAML`](#schemeFromYAML) to load it.
+If it takes a while to be merged, you can temporarily put it together with your config and use [`schemeFromYAML`](#schemeFromYAML) to load it.

-Alternatively, you can tell nix-colors to use your base16-schemes fork.
+Alternatively, you can tell nix-colors to follow your base16-schemes fork.
 There's two ways to do it.

-- Override `nix-colors.inputs.base16-schemes.follows` in your flake:
+- In your flake inputs, add `base16-schemes` and override `nix-colors.inputs.base16-schemes.follows`:
 ```nix
 {
   description = "Your cool config flake";